A Greenwich Peninsula Walk

 Houses and pubs in this area were designed by George Smith in the 1840s - 1860s for Morden College.
 Their property badge is a black horse and 1695 (the date of their foundation).
 The old church of 1848 now houses the Forum Community Centre.
 A new church was built alongside in 1989.

-At the end go left at Park Vista.
-Cross Maze Hill to the station.
+Between these go up Maze Hill to access the station.

 Resources